CleanCut/green/README.md

 path of your project, you may be able to just run `green` from _inside_ your project directory.

-By default, Green mimics the verbosity levels of vanilla unittest or nose, meaning that output is mostly just dots.
+By default, Green mimics the verbosity levels of vanilla unittest, meaning that output is mostly just dots.
 For Green we recommend adding more verbosity by using the `-v` or `-vv` options.

 To run Green's own internal unit tests (which are hopefully all passing):